ALDOPUTRA07/customer_segmentation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project performs exploratory data analysis and customer segmentation using [Customer Personality Analysis data](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).
 This project first carried out Exploratory Data Analysis, including data cleaning and univariate and multivariate analysis.
 Then, segment customers using a machine learning algorithm, namely K-Means.
-Finally, data profiling is done to get behaviour from each customer segment and other insights.
+Finally, data profiling is done to get behavior from each customer segment and other insights.

 <div align="center">
   <a href="">